 • No contact, calendar, or data syncing.

-After POP was around for some time, a newer type of email was created and called IMAP, which stands for Internet Message Access Protocol and is indeed a step up from POP.
+After POP was around for some time, a newer type of email account was created.
+IMAP stands for Internet Message Access Protocol and is indeed a step up from POP.
 It allows you to access emails remotely and from any device.

 These newer features mean that unlike POP, IMAP talks back and forth with the mail server.
-This means that if you download a new email in Outlook on your desktop computer, it will also download to your iPhone.
-If you read a message on your iPad it will show as read on your laptop too.
+For example, if you download a new email in Outlook on your desktop computer, it will also download to your iPhone.
+And if you read a message on your iPad, it will show as read on your laptop too.
 Moving emails from one folder to another is also synced.
 Overall, IMAP makes it easier to access and check your emails faster.

 • Full message syncing.